Christianalamassi/E-commerce-Getranke/README.md

     - <img src="static/images/yquestion.png">

 ## Home
-This is the main page, and just includes background and if the user is authenticated can see the basket in right top of the page.
+This is the main page, and just includes background and if the user is authenticated can see the basket at the right top of the page.

 <img src="static/images/zzzhom.png">